Evaluating Weaviate Query Agents¶

 To evaluate a Weaviate Query agent, we can access metadata from the intermediate steps in the response object for evaluation.
 Then, we can use this metadata to evaluate things like the relevance of the filter used by the query agent.

 Custom feedbacks are particularly valuable here, because they allow us to easily extend existing feedbacks to unique scenarios.
 In this example, we show how to record a Query Agent run.
-We also show how to use custom instructions and examples to customize an existing LLM judge to provide tailored feedback for our situation.
+We also show how to use custom instructions to customize an existing LLM judge to provide tailored feedback for our situation.

 Follow along!